Plombo/vcromclaim/README.md

   * The Last Blade 2
   * Shock Troopers 2
   * Metal Slug X
-  * Support for many other Neo Geo games can be added easily.
-Encrypted games can be extracted, although extra steps are required, see [neogeo_reame.txt](neogeo_readme.txt)
+  * ...and support for many other Neo Geo games can be added relatively easily.
-* Can recreate a playable replica of the original ROM for SNES games where the original sound data has been removed from the ROM, by re-encoding the PCM sound data to BRR and restoring the BRR data to its original place in the ROM.
+    Lots of caveats though - see below!
 * Can extract Space Harrier (Arcade).
 * Automatically extracts the built-in manuals in VC games.
 * Automatically extracts saves for most formats.
-* Displays useful debugging information in the extraction process.
 * Cross-platform - compatible with Linux, Windows, Mac OS X, and any other platform supported by Python.
+Some games may require additional libraries to extract.

 Requirements
 ------------